fouge/fouge.github.io/_posts/2021-01-25-recipe-automated-versioning.md

 	@grep -rnw -e TODO my/
 {% endhighlight %}

 There is a little warning here.
-As you can see, I am commiting all changes (`-a` flag), so make sure to have stashed any unwanted commit before executing the target.
+As you can see, I am committing all changes (`-a` flag), so make sure to have stashed any unwanted changes before executing the target.

 We now have targets to increment the version number in `version.ini`.